pyodide/pyodide-blog/content/posts/function-pointer-cast-handling.md

 draft: false
 hidemeta: false
 comments: false
-description: "Why previous of Pyodide had a low recursion limit and how upcoming version 0.19.0 supports a much higher one."
+description: "Why previous versions of Pyodide had a low recursion limit and how the upcoming version v0.19 supports a much higher one."
 # canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false